 Learn the difference between wood putty vs. wood filler and how and when to use each.

-Up until I started repairing wood furniture, I thought that wood putty was wood filler.
-After all, they are both a putty like substance that fill holes in wood right?
+Until I started repairing wood furniture, I thought that wood putty was wood filler.
+After all, they are both a putty like substance that fill holes in wood surfaces right?
 I have made the mistake of using them interchangeably and I’m here to tell you the right way to use each so you won’t make the same mistakes I have.

 What is the difference between wood putty vs. wood filler

-Wood putty on the other hand, is a non-hardening, pre-mixed putty that repairs small holes and other minor imperfections.
+Wood putty on the other hand, is a non-hardening, pre-mixed putty that repairs small holes and other minor imperfections in interior walls.
 Wood putty comes in an array of different colors and finishes that will match the color of the existing wood.
 Because it doesn’t harden like wood filler, it won’t shrink or crack.
-The downside to this is that you can’t sand it or refinish it.
+The downside to this is that you can’t sand it or refinish it so you have to make sure you get the perfect match and choose the right hue from the various colors available.

 When to use wood putty

-Wood putty is best used for smaller jobs like covering nail holes and small cracks in the wood.
+Wood putties are best used for smaller jobs like covering nail holes and small cracks in the wood.
 The one good thing about it not completely hardening is that it will expand and contract with temperature changes.
 This makes it a good choice to use on outside wood projects.

 Keep in mind that most wood putty comes in an already mixed color that’s not sand-able or paintable (for the most part).